Stay-at-home orders in major states mark next phase of U.S. coronavirus crisis

 “It’s real and it’s scary, I hate it,” said physical therapist Kerry Cashin, 49, of the stay-at-home order.
 “I feel like I always knew it was going to go this way, but it made me scared.”

-Just two dozen people milled outside Hollywood’s Dolby Theatre in Los Angeles, the home of the Oscars, an area normally teeming with hundreds of tourists.
+Just two dozen people milled outside Hollywood’s Dolby Theater in Los Angeles, the home of the Oscars, an area normally teeming with hundreds of tourists.

 Zane Alexander, 27, said he was on his way to pick up his last paycheck “until lord knows when.”
 He had been working on a medical marijuana dispensary’s street team, a job that normally had him outside, but that team was disbanded until further notice.